 Remember: sailors use magnetic headings when using a compass so when we are working with True degrees on a chart we need to convert this to a magnetic course to steer for our helm.

 It is a good idea to do your course to steer for the first leg of your passage before leaving the marina, based on your expected time of departure, tide and leeway.
-That way you don’t have to rush down below and do it once you get out of the marina.
+That way you don’t have to rush downstairs and do it once you get out of the marina.

-Now it’s time to start sailing!
-Once you have departed the marina keep an eye on boat speed, weather conditions, tide and other factors that may mean you need to adjust your estimated arrival points at each waypoint.
-For example if you’re sailing at eight knots rather than five, due to an inaccurate wind forecast, you will reach your first waypoint faster and need to be ready to alter course early or adjust your course to steer.
+time to start sailing!
+Once you have departed the marina keep an eye on boat speed, marine weather conditions, tide, and other factors that may mean you need to adjust your estimated arrival points at each waypoint.
+For example, if you’re sailing at eight knots rather than five, due to an inaccurate wind forecast, you will reach your first waypoint faster and need to be ready to alter course early or adjust your course to steer.

 Always keep track of your route and be ready to adjust as needed.